Skip to content

 What this enables

-• Users land on the Okta login page (everything they're used to)
+• Users land on the Okta login page (everything they're used to).

-• They click Sign in with Thoryn (or an EUDIW-specific button)
+• They click Sign in with Thoryn.

-• Okta gets back a normalised OIDC profile and issues its own session
+• Okta gets back a normalised OIDC profile and issues its own session.

 This is the inverse of okta, which has Hub federate to Okta.
 Pick the direction by who owns the user list — if it's Okta, use this recipe.